sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 The PI to OCS Agent Configuration Utility opens after you install or upgrade a PI to OCS Agent.
 If you are installing an agent for the first time, the utility opens after agent installation.
 If you are upgrading an agent, you can add an AF server after completing the upgrade.

-The utility validates an AF server connection to ensure certain criteria is met:
+The utility validates an AF server connection to ensure the following criteria is met:

-* That the AF server is not currently registered to any other agents under the same namespace as the current agent
+* The AF server is not currently registered to any other agents under the same namespace as the current agent
-* That the version of PI Asset Framework (AF) installed on the AF server supports the features required for transfers
+* The version of PI Asset Framework (AF) installed on the AF server supports the features required for transfers

 1. In the `PI to OCS Agent Configuration Utility` window, click the **AF** button.

 1. In the **AF Server Name** text box, enter the name of your AF server, then press Enter or click **Add Server**.

-   **Result:** After successful detection, you are advanced to a page that displays details about the data source connection(s) and agent.
+   **Result:** After successful detection, you are advanced to the next screen of the utility.

    ![Agent status and state after refresh](../../images/af-details-refreshed.png)

 ​	 **Note:** Once an AF Server has been added, the utility searches for PI Data Archives that are referenced by the AF Server.

+1. Optional: Select one of the Data Archives listed under **Detected Data Archives**, then click **Add Selected Data Archive**.

 1. Review the AF source server details to ensure they are correct:
    * AF server name, version & ID